Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)

 In most people, treatment with antibiotics is very effective in eliminating symptoms, preventing progression to later manifestations of the disease, and curing the infection.
 Some symptoms improve rapidly with this treatment, whereas other symptoms gradually improve over weeks to months.

 This topic review discusses how Lyme disease develops, the symptoms, and the diagnostic process.
-A separate topic review discusses the treatment and prevention of Lyme disease.
-(See "Patient information: Lyme disease treatment (Beyond the Basics)" and "Patient information: Lyme disease prevention (Beyond the Basics)".)
-A topic review that discusses tick bites is also available (see "Patient information: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)").
+A separate topic review discusses the treatment and prevention of Lyme disease (see "Patient education: Lyme disease treatment (Beyond the Basics)" and "Patient education: Lyme disease prevention (Beyond the Basics)").
+A topic review that discusses tick bites is also available.
+(See "Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)".)

 More detailed information about Lyme disease is available by subscription.
 (See "Clinical manifestations of Lyme disease in adults" and "Evaluation of a tick bite for possible Lyme disease" and "Lyme disease: Clinical manifestations in children" and "Diagnosis of Lyme disease" and "Prevention of Lyme disease" and "Treatment of Lyme disease".)